 How are derived indices calculated?

-- Derived indices are calculated by collecting data, adjusting it to make comparisons easier, and then applying a formula based on the type of index, like a price index or a weighted index.
+Data collectors gather raw information, adjust it to make comparisons easier, and then apply a formula based on the type of index, whether a price index or a weighted index, to calculate derived indices.

 Why should I use derived indices?